mauriciobarroso/mtcnn_esp32s3/README.md

-# Face detection with MTCNN, TensorFlow Lite Micr and ESP32-S3
+# Face detection with MTCNN, TensorFlow Lite Micro and ESP32-S3
 This is an implementation of MTCNN (Multitask Cascading Convolutional Networks) for the ESP32-S3 SoC (System on Chip) using TensorFlow Lite for Microcontrollers.
 The main goal is to detect faces in low-cost hardware and reduced technical features.

 ## MTCNN